Cray-HPE/uan-product-stream/docs/portal/developer-portal/test-plan/K3s Test Plan.md

 ## Overview
-The following procedure may be performed to validate K3s on UAN is able to start the services necessary to replicate UAIs as podman containers.
+Perform this procedure to verify that K3s on UANs can launch the services necessary to replicate UAIs as Podman containers.

 The steps in this guide are biased towards simplicity and light on explanation.
 For more detail on all of the possible configuration permutations, consult [Enabling K3s](../advanced/Enabling_K3s.md).

 This procedure assumes familiarity with the commands `cray cfs`, `cray bos` and, optionally, access to `sat bootprep` automation files to assist in reconfiguration of the UAN.

 ## Configuration
-To execute this test plan, first identify a UAN that has been fully booted and configured with COS.
-This means the UAN is configured with the CAN or CHN, and is able to authenticate non-root users.
+1. Identify a UAN that has been fully booted and configured with COS.

+  The UAN chosen must be configured with the CAN or CHN, and be able to authenticate non-root users.

 1. Verify the UAN has the CAN or CHN configured by checking the default route (IP address masked with `x.x.x.x`):
 ```
 $ ip r | grep default
 default via x.x.x.x dev can0
 ```

-1. Verify non-root SSH access to the UAN (make sure to use chn or can based on the default route):
+1. Verify non-root SSH access to the UAN.
+Use `chn` or `can` depending on the default route):
 ```
 $ ssh uan01.can.lemondrop.hpc.amslabs.hpecorp.net
 (alanm@uan01.can.lemondrop.hpc.amslabs.hpecorp.net) Password: